grosser/git-autobisect/Readme.md

     -m, --max N                    Inspect commits between HEAD..HEAD~<max>
-    -s, --start N                  Use N (instead of 1) as initial step and keep muliplying by 2
+    -s, --start N                  Use N (instead of 1) as initial step and keep muliplying by 2 --no-bundle                    Do not bundle even if a Gemfile exists

 TIPS
 ====